TinaHeiligers/tinkerantreats/content/why-this-site.md

 So, that's why this is here.

 As a warning to my future self: this ain't a dedicated tech blog, nor is it a place to 'advertise my skills'.
 It's a personal space for me to put everything together in ONE place.
-There's another blog for 'marketing-myself' stuff, it's [here](https://tinaheiligers.github.io)
+There's another blog for 'marketing-myself' stuff, it's [here](https://tinaheiligers.github.io) but it looks terrible right now and needs to be restructured.

 Yes, there may be the odd actual _food_ recipe too..